Quantum Shannon Theory: Accessible Information

-(Here $\mathcal{E}^{(n)}$ is the output ensemble received by Bob when Alice sends product-state codewords, but to simplify the notation we have dropped the prime (indicating output) and tilde (indicating codewords) used earlier, e.g. in eq.(\ref{eq:Acc-E-prime}) and eq.(\ref{eq:rate-inequality-tilde}).)
-While the Von Neumann entropy is subadditive,
+(Here $\mathcal{E}^{(n)}$ is the output ensemble received by Bob when Alice sends product-state codewords, but to simplify the notation we have dropped the prime (indicating output) and tilde (indicating codewords) used earlier, e.g. in eq.(\ref{eq:Acc-E-prime}) and eq.(\ref{eq:rate-inequality-tilde}).
+We do not assume that the probability distribution $p(x_1x_2 \dots x_n )$ factorizes; hence the $n$ letters received by Bob, though unentangled, can be classically correlated.)
+While the von Neumann entropy is subadditive,

 the (negated) conditional entropy

 (see eq.(\ref{eq:chi-as-concave})) is not subadditive in general.
 But for the product-state ensemble eq.(\ref{eq:prod-state-ensemble-holevo}), since the entropy of a product is additive, we have